Roasted Carrots with Thyme and Nutmeg

 Roasted veggies are perfect with just olive oil, salt and pepper but you can really get creative and add herbs, spices, and vinegars.
 I also like to combine different types of veggies and roast them together.

 Of all the roasted vegetables, carrots are up there as one of my favorites.
 Mushrooms (try these marsala roasted mushrooms or roasted mushrooms with balsamic) are hands-down at the top of the list.
 Some other favorites?
-Squash, broccoli, parsnips.
+Squash, broccoli, cauliflower, parsnips.
 I’m getting hungry just writing about it.

 Oh, and don’t forget about Brussels sprouts!
 Even if you think you don’t care for Brussels sprouts, I can almost guarantee you’ll change your mind after trying them roasted.